kurtiseisenhuth/Decimal-Degrees-to-Features/README.md

 ## Overview

 This is a coordinate conversion tool developed in Python using the ArcPy library.
 It supports conversion between various coordinate systems, including DMS, DDM, UTM, MGRS, and USNG.
-The use of this tool in ArcGIS Pro allows the user to upload a .csv of coordinates to convert to decimal degrees - once converted, the tool exports a .csv of the converted coordinates, along with a shapefile or feature class of the plotted coordinates.
+The use of this tool in ArcGIS Pro allows the user to upload a .csv of coordinates to convert to decimal degrees.
+Once converted, the tool exports a .csv of the converted coordinates, along with a shapefile or feature class of the plotted coordinates.
+The use of `Decimal Degrees to Features SCRIPT.py` in an IDE or open source web notebook allows the user to convert coordinates in a .csv to decimal degrees, then exports the converted values to a .csv, along with a shapefile to a local file.

 ## Prerequisites